 Drivetrain Service & Repair

-Drive Shaft & U-Joints
+Non-Lubricated Drive Shaft & U-Joints

-A common issue with drive shafts is that they require lubrication in the U-joints, or the piece that holds the drive shaft in place.
-If those aren’t properly cared for, then your drive shaft can actually separate from your car.
+A common issue with drive shafts is a lack of sufficient lubrication in the U-joints or the pieces that hold the drive shaft in place.
+If U-joints aren’t cared for properly, your drive shaft can separate from your car.
 Because of this, our specialists advise you to have your driveshaft and U-joints regularly checked at a Kennedy location near you.
 Additionally, if you’re hearing a squeaking when you drive or accelerate from a stop, we recommend you bring your vehicle into Kennedy for diagnosis.